imZack/resume-kelvin/README.md

 [Click me to fork](https://github.com/imZack/resume-kelvin/fork)

-> If you fork this repo, you could simply publish as your project page later.
+> If you fork this repo, you could simply publish as your project page later without settings.

 **2. Clone this repo**